Lucy-Glanville-Brown/battleships/README.md

 ### Bugs
 The computer guesses were not being updated on the user's board but I had noticed that I was not calling the correct variable names.
 This has now been corrected and the boards are being updated as expected.

+When the user had ran out of turns the continue playing option was being shown instead of the game ending.
+This was due to the continue playing if statement appearing first in the while loop and has now been fixed.
 ![bug run out turns](https://user-images.githubusercontent.com/85178695/137642822-cbe2007e-4154-470f-8e53-52c62dd93559.png)